-Arts Access Aotearoa receives funding from the Department of Corrections to provide an Arts in Corrections Advisory Service.
-There are 19 prisons from Invercargill through to Northland, and a remand centre in New Plymouth.
+Arts Access Aotearoa receives funding from Ara Poutama Aotearoa Department of Corrections to provide an Arts in Corrections Advisory Service.
+There are 18 prisons from Invercargill through to Northland, and a remand centre in New Plymouth.
 In addition, Community Corrections manages approximately 30,000 offenders in the community.

-Through this service, Jacqui Moyes, Arts in Corrections Advisor, supports:
+Through this service, the Arts in Corrections Advisor:

-- Corrections staff to design and implement effective arts plans for each prison
+- supports Corrections staff to design and implement effective arts plans for each prison

-- Corrections staff and volunteers to design and deliver effective arts projects, activities and events in prisons
+- supports Corrections staff and volunteers so they can design and deliver effective arts projects, activities and events in prisons and in Community Corrections